 Just the FOUR prerequisite science courses

-Cal State East Bay NURSING applies +/- grades in Nursing Prerequisite GPA calculations, using the same standard GPA calculations as the university.
+Cal State East Bay NURSING applies +/- grades in Nursing Prerequisite GPA calculations.

 All prerequisite courses must be complete by the end of SPRING term AFTER you apply.